allbarkays/project4/project4.md

 ## Install MongoDB

+Experienced a series of errors below while installing MongoDB as it appeared that Ubuntu version 22.04 does not support the MongoDB version as it populates *DEPRECATED* error

 ![sudo-apt-key-and-echo-deb-result.PNG](./images/sudo-apt-key-and-echo-deb-result.PNG)

 ![Mongo-Db-failed.PNG](./images/Mongo-Db-failed.PNG)

-After going through a lot of write ups, I used the steps here to address the error: https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/
+After going through a lot of write ups to scale this blocker, I used the steps in this link to address the error: *https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/*

+*installed MongoDB community edition*

 ![mongod-used.PNG](./images/mongod-used.PNG)